alex-oswald/alexoswald.com/_drafts/2020-05-06-creating-my-static-blog-site.md

 We also want the bundler to install packages after the dev container is created.
 To do this, open `devcontainer.json` and uncomment the line `"postCreateCommand": "bundle install",`.

-If you don't already have the proper `.gitignore` file in your project directly, create one with the following contents:
+If you don't already have the proper `.gitignore` file in your project directory, create one with the following contents (this file was generated for me by Azure Devops):

 ```
 _site